-- September—November: Promote Poetry Out Loud in your school; make plans to integrate POL activities and contest into your classroom and curriculum; discuss recruitment with speech and forensics teachers; discuss benefits with your administrators.
-Contact Jacki Martindale, (email@example.com) state coordinator, or your regional coordinator, to plan a free poetry workshop in your school with a WI poet.
-(We have money for at least three of these workshops—first come, first served!)
+- September—November: Promote Poetry Out Loud in your school; discuss with your fellow Engish teachers; make plans to integrate POL activities and contest into your classroom and curriculum; discuss recruitment with speech and forensics teachers; discuss benefits with your administrators, stressing that the program will cost you virtually nothing.
+Contact Jacki Martindale, (firstname.lastname@example.org) state coordinator, to plan a no-cost poetry workshop in your school with a WI poet.

 - Second quarter-November—January (or earlier): Teach poetry units, hold poetry workshops, conduct classroom and/or school contests.

-- Monday, January 21, 2013*: Deadline for school contests.
-Lead teachers inform regional coordinator (see below) and Jacki Martindale with the names of their two champions via e-mail.
+- Monday, January 27, 2014: Deadline for school contests.
+Lead teachers inform regional coordinator (see below) and Martindale of the names and contact information of their two champions via e-mail.

-- Monday, February 18, 2013: Regional champion names must be submitted to Jacki Martindale via e-mail.
+- Monday, February 17, 2014: Regional champion names must be submitted to Martindale via e-mail.

 *Dates are tentative

 Regional borders are now informal as we continue to enlarge participation.
 Generally, schools will have a choice of which region they will participate in based proximity.
 General questions can be forwarded to Jacki Martindale (email@example.com).